-The GCSE course encourages personal, creative and imaginative approaches to Art and Design and follows a natural progression from Key Stage 3.
+The GCSE course encourages personal, creative and imaginative approaches to Art and Design and is a natural progression from Key Stage 3 Art & Design.
 In addition to class time teaching, GCSE artists are offered a lunchtime Art Club, gallery visits and after school activities.